williamkhepri/williamkhepri/README.md

 ### Hi there 👋 I'm William Khepri

+- 💻 Certified Ethical Hacker v.11 (In progress)
+- 👾 Always learning something new
+- 🎹 Passionate about music
 <!--
 **williamkhepri/williamkhepri** is a ✨ _special_ ✨ repository because its `README.md` (this file) appears on your GitHub profile.